BenBeresfordJones/MGBC-Toolkit/README.md

 ## Prerequisites ##

-To install and run the Toolkit, the following executables must be installed and added to the `$PATH` variable:
+To install and run the Toolkit on a personal device, the following executables must be installed and added to the `$PATH` variable:
 * GNU Bash utilities
    * [gnu-sed](https://formulae.brew.sh/formula/gnu-sed#default)
    * [gnu-tar](https://formulae.brew.sh/formula/gnu-tar#default)